EnterpriseDB/tpa/docs/src/postgresql.conf.md

 ```

 All other files under `conf.d` are subject to be overwritten during
-deployment if the configuration changes, but TPAexec will never change
+deployment if the configuration changes, but TPA will never change
 `9999-override.conf` after initially creating the empty file.

 Depending on which settings you change, you may need to execute